kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/02_Setting_up.md

 As you can see, we're embedding a JavaScript file called `confexplorer.js`.
 This is because the Kotlin/JS Gradle plugin will bundle all of our code and its dependencies into a single JavaScript file, which has the same name as our project.
 (That also means that if you're working in a project you've named `followingAlong`, you need to make sure to embed `followingAlong.js` instead.)

+As is typical [JavaScript convention](https://faqs.skillcrush.com/article/176-where-should-js-script-tags-be-linked-in-html-documents), we first load the content of our body (including the `#root` div), and then finally load our scripts, to ensure that all page elements we need have already been loaded by the browser.

 Now, before we write a proper "Hello, World" with actual markup, we start with a very simple and visual example – a solid colored page.
 This is just to verify that what we're building is actually reaching the browser and executes fine.
 For this, we have the file `src/main/kotlin/Main.kt`, filled with the following code snippet:

 ```kotlin